idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

   F^{(\phi)}_i \equiv \lambda^h \int_{\Omega} \varphi_i \;\text{d}\Omega \label{eq:eq1}
 \end{equation}

-This kernel is an alternative to the combination of slmk, avc, and a user object.
-It shows how to derive from the scalar kernel base and assemble with a scalar variable.
-Currently, a Null Scalar Kernel is required to activate the dependency of the scalar variable within the block or subdomain of this object.

 In particular, this Kernel implements the residual contribution from the $\lambda$ in [eq:eq1] , and their Jacobian contributions.
 See also [AverageValueConstraint.md] for the residual of the Lagrange multiplier variable.

 The detailed description of the derivation can be found at [scalar_constraint_kernel](https://github.com/idaholab/large_media/blob/master/framework/scalar_constraint_kernel.pdf).

-!syntax parameters /Kernels/ScalarLMKernel
+!syntax parameters /Kernels/KernelScalarBase

-!syntax inputs /Kernels/ScalarLMKernel
+!syntax inputs /Kernels/KernelScalarBase

-!syntax children /Kernels/ScalarLMKernel
+!syntax children /Kernels/KernelScalarBase